 I see the stage, in its many shapes, sizes, and contexts as a mirror for human experience.
 I feel the poetry of our existence can be reflected in both the virtuosic imagination and the subtlety of the mundane.

 I am thrilled to cultivate a forum for creative practice, research, and dialogue such as CLEaR Forum for the Atlantic Provinces.
 Talking while making, reflecting while doing, observing while moving, etc. all of these combinations have been key values in my own choreographic process and understanding my body of work.
 These values have also informed the construction of the CLEaR Forum Lab.
 For me, the legacy of an artist’s choreographic work does not lie in the performance tally, but instead in the relationships built in the studio.
-Particularly, one’s personal relationship to their mode of inquiry in one’s ability to confront, pull apart, sit quietly, or embrace their modality of working.
+Particularly, one’s personal relationship to their mode of inquiry and the ability to confront, pull apart, sit quietly, or embrace their modality of working.

 Sara Coffin is an award-winning dance artist, choreographer, improviser, dance educator and Co-Artistic Director of Mocean Dance.